adammyhre/Rail-Shooter/README.md

 # Unity 3D Rail Shooter

-A rail shooter game inspired by Star Fox ca. 1980s.
+A rail shooter game inspired by StarFox ca. 1980s and other Rail Shooter games.

 ## Dependencies